 Current positions include Clinical Director, Peel Halton Acquired Brain Injury Services.

 Current and past research interests have included children's play therapy, school community disciplinary code design and development, family based behavioural management for children with developmental disabilities and research in standardized child behaviour checklists.

-Sylwia Rynkiewicz received her B.A. in Psychology from York University.
-She will be entering her second year of the M.ADS program at Brock University in fall 2016.
+Sylwia Rynkiewicz received her B.A. in Psychology from York University and has received her M.ADS designation at Brock University in fall 2016.
 Her previous experience includes volunteering at Surrey Place and working at adult day programs.
 She is currently working as a Behaviour Therapist Assistant for SMG, and earning her BCBA hours alongside Behaviour Therapist Michelle Fair.
 Sylwia has a sibling affected by ASD, and this personal experience motivates her to continually learn more about the science of behaviour.

 Enrico Schirru, B.A., B. Ed.